-A Kerry-Edwards administration will be in a position to advance federal policies to give new momentum to PHEVs.
+California government is in a position to advance state policies to give new momentum to PHEVs.
 We don't need research -- we have the technology.
 We need development plans and economies of scale.
 To commercialize these vehicles, we need fleet purchase commitments and incentives for car makers and car buyers.
 Auto manufacturers should take these factors into account and commit to building these critically-important cars.

-PHEVs CAN BE KEY COMPONENT IN PREPARING FOR CATASTROPHIC SCENARIOS
+PHEVS CAN BE KEY COMPONENT IN PREPARING FOR CATASTROPHIC SCENARIOS